Rent-a-room

 A quirk in the rules is that even if more than two of you are due to share the property income, you still each get relief for up to £3,750.
 Therefore, if three of you own (and live in) a property together and sub-let a room to a lodger, overall you get 3 x £3,750 relief – that is, £11,250.

-If the income from renting a room out in your home meets the rent-a-room criteria and falls below the rent-a-room allowance, you will not have taxable property income and will therefore not need to report this on a self assessment tax return.
+If the income from renting a room out in your home meets the rent-a-room criteria and falls below the rent-a-room allowance, you will not have taxable property income and will therefore not need to report this income to HMRC.

-More information on needing to complete a tax return can be found at Who needs to complete a tax return.
+More detailed information on needing to complete a tax return can be found at Who needs to complete a tax return.

 Letting your whole home